CoderOMaster/Multimodal-AI-Assistant/readme.md

 pip install -r requirements.txt
 ```

-3. **Run the Application**: Run the application using jupyter notebook and run all cells.
+3. **Run the Application**: Run the application using jupyter notebook or collab and run all cells.

 ```bash
 jupyter notebook